 1. Water Softening Pillows

-Water softening pillows are chemical filtration elements designed to reduce the aquarium’s general hardness.
-These pillows contain ion exchanging resins that consume magnesium, calcium, and other soluble ions.
-This exchange operation releases sodium ions by removing other minerals.
+Water-softening pillows are chemical filtration elements that reduce the aquarium’s general hardness.
+They contain ion-exchanging resins that consume magnesium, calcium, and other soluble ions.
+This exchange releases sodium ions by removing other minerals.

-Amazingly, these pillows are reusable – you are only required to recharge them by soaking them in brine (water and salt solution) for 2-4 hours.
+Amazingly, these pillows are reusable; you only recharge them by soaking them in brine (water and salt solution) for 2-4 hours.

 2. Rainwater

 Rainwater is the most effortless and inexpensive way of softening aquarium water.
-Obviously, you can test harvested rainwater to identify its KH and GH levels, although it’s naturally soft.
+While you can test harvested rainwater to identify its KH and GH levels, it’s naturally soft.

-If you may find the rainwater too soft for your tank’s conditions, you can harden it by adding some tap water.
+If the rainwater is too soft for your tank’s conditions, you can harden it by adding tap water.
 However, you should take the following safety measures when collecting rainwater for your tank:

-- Ensure you sterilize the container you will be using to collect rainwater.
+• Ensure you sterilize the container you used to collect rainwater.

-- “Food grade” containers are suitable since they won’t release any chemicals.
+• “Food grade” containers are suitable since they won’t release chemicals.

 3. Driftwood